 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

 We love our pets more than anything, and hope we have a long, happy life together.
-However, sometimes horribly sad things happen and pets are left behind when their owner passes away.
+However, sometimes horribly sad things happen and pets are left behind when their owners pass away.

 It’s extremely important to have a plan in place to ensure your pets are well taken care of.

 A recent social media share on Facebook tugged at my heartstrings.
 Two bonded pups were taken to the shelter after their owner passed away unexpectedly.

 There was a call out for a loving home to take them in together so their family wasn’t completely torn apart during such a sad time.

 It made me think of how devastating that must be for those poor dogs.
 Not only to lose their owner, and their home, but then they have the risk of not finding a home together.

 Not gonna lie, I got a little teary-eyed thinking of Roxy & Rico being separated in a situation like that.